Should you upgrade to the new Hyatt credit card? You can earn 50,000 points and earn lots of free nights. But should you upgrade?

 Let’s take a look at who should and shouldn’t upgrade.

-Should You Upgrade to the New Hyatt Credit Card
+Should You Upgrade to the New World of Hyatt Credit Card

-The signup bonus on the old Hyatt card was 2 free nights or 40,000 points if you applied after June 29, 2017.
-The new signup bonus for the Hyatt card is 60,000 points.
+The bonus on the old Hyatt card was 2 free nights or 40,000 points if you applied after June 29, 2017.
+The current bonus for the Hyatt card is 50,000 points.

 - 4 points per $1 spent at Hyatt hotels